kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 In a first step we create a directory called `modules` and a sub sub-directory called `srvc-baseline`.

-In the `srvc-baseline` we create two new files:
+In the directory `srvc-baseline` we create two files:
 - `srvc-baseline_variables.tf`: this file will create the variables for our module
 - `srvc-baseline.tf`: this file contains the main script of the module